 A mechanical scrubbing trolley is available for either owners to scrub their own boats or staff to scrub boats ready for racing.

 Staff using the MYC 14 ton Wise travel hoist provide a dry sailing service where boats are launched and recovered without owners needing to be present.

 The International Dragon was designed by Norwegian Johan Anker in 1929 and became an Olympic class in 1948 a status it retained until the Munich Olympics in 1972.
 The Dragon’s long keel and elegant lines remain unchanged, but today Dragons are constructed using the latest technology to make the boat durable and easy to maintain.
 GRP construction was introduced in 1973 and the rigging has been regularly updated.The Dragon Class is actively represented in over 26 countries in 5 Continents.
 There were 1444 boats registered in 2004 and the number of boats built has averaged 45 per year.

-The best start you can have is to come and join in on a Saturday and have a trial sail Give us a couple of weeks notice and we will make sure there is a dragon and helm available either email the Bruce Boyd Dragon Class Captain or leave your details in the contact form at the bottom of the page.
+The best start you can have is to come and join in on a Saturday and have a trial sail Give us a couple of weeks notice and we will make sure there is a dragon and helm available either email the David Harris Dragon Class Captain or leave your details in the contact form at the bottom of the page.